Horbenkodev/hugo-blog/content/posts/why-updating-your-software-is-a-must-in-2019/index.md

 If you don't feel the gravity of the situation, read a few words about <a href="https://www.cnbc.com/2019/02/13/equifax-mystery-where-is-the-data.html" target="_blank">Equifax data breach</a>.
 The same could happen to you.

-## Software updates: don't miss them in 2019
+## Software updates: don't miss them!

 Software experts at <a href="https://www.tricension.com/upgrade-sql-server-2008/" target="_blank">Tricension</a> share that updates and upgrades are designed to make your life safer, easier, and more optimized.
 They won't make your life worse.
 Even if Pete from the HR department says he hates the new update, don't listen.
 Be smart.
 Get an update whenever it's available.
 It can save you time, money, and reputation.

-Don't miss your software updates in 2019 and enjoy peace of mind.
+Don't miss your software updates and enjoy peace of mind.